scriptnull/docsv2/sources/ci/advancedOptions/machineImages.md

 <img src="../../images/advancedOptions/shippableOverview.png"
 alt="Machine Image for a Subscription" style="width:1000px;"/>

-Our default `Stable` machine image is extensively tested and should serve the needs of almost all customers.
-However, there are some situations where customers need a later version of a tool, such as latest Docker version.
-To address this need, we also offer an `Unstable` version of the Machine Image which is regularly updated if required.
-The unstable version is tested for common scenarios.
+The `Stable` machine image has been extensively tested and has served the needs of almost all customers for a very long time.
+However, this image is now deprecated and is not recommended for use on newer projects.
+If you are currently using this image, please plan to migrate to a more recent image.

-All builds use the `Stable` image, unless you explicitly set the machine image to `Unstable`in your Subscription settings. .
+The `Unstable` machine image was introduced to enable scenarios that need newer versions of Docker for customers that need it.
+It has been tested for the common scenario.
+This image is deprecated and is not recommended for use on newer projects.
+If you are currently using this image, please plan to migrate to a more recent image.

-You can switch between the 2 versions at any time and your subsequent builds will use the specified image.
+From release 5.3.1 onwards, Shippable will introduce new machine images on each release with the latest tooling and official Docker images.
+The images are named after each release version (`v5.3.1`, `v5.4.1`, and so on).
+They are tested for all scenarios and are recommended for general use.

 ---
 ## Selecting an image

-You can choose to continue using the default image or switch to the Unstable image based on the contents of both images listed below:
+Your subscription is configured to use the latest default image the first time your run a build on Shippable.
+You can switch between the available images at any point in time.

-* **Stable (default)**
+* **Stable (deprecated)**
-    * Shippable Official Docker Images
+    * Shippable Official Docker Images (tag: `prod`)
     * Docker Server Version: 1.9.1
     * Storage Driver: aufs
     * Root Dir: /data/aufs